-If a Finnish joint producer is involved, paying for expenses incurred in Finland, the joint producer is the disbursement applicant, receiving the funding decision.
+If a Finnish co-producer is involved, paying for expenses incurred in Finland, the joint producer is the disbursement applicant, receiving the funding decision.

 If a production coordinator is used in the production, the following must be adhered to:

-- Production coordinator submits the application form in Tekes Online Service, the foreign company being the consignee of the disbursement.
+- The production coordinator submits the application form via the Tekes Online Service, with the foreign company acting as the consignee of the disbursement.

-- The main producer and coordinator make a details agreement between themselves, also agreeing on the terms of payment and payment schedules.
+- The delegate producer and coordinator make a detailed agreement between themselves, also agreeing on the terms of payment and payment schedules.

-- The coordinator will submit the auditor's statement, invoices and the record of expenses to the main producer.
-The main producer pays the coordinator's invoice.
+- The coordinator will submit the auditor's statement, invoices and the record of expenses to the delegate producer.
+The delegate producer pays the coordinator's invoice.

-- The main producer submits the accounts to Tekes.
+- The delegate producer submits the accounts to Tekes.
 These accounts consists of the record of expenses submitted by the coordinator, and the auditor's statement.

 - Tekes disburses the main producer provided the record of expenses and auditor's statement has been submitted to Tekes by the deadline.